Emergency Blanket

 Arcturus Heavy Duty Survival Blanket

-The last thing you want is to be in a real survival situation and have your blanket fall apart on you.
-Anyone who has spent any time in the woods knows how rough things can be and how quickly you can shred your gear.
-Add wind, rain or snow to the mix and it’s a recipe for disaster.
-The Arcturus emergency blanket is the real deal!
+The last thing you want is to be in a survival situation and have your blanket fall apart on you.
+Anyone who has spent time in the woods knows how rough things can be and how quickly you can shred your gear.
+Add wind, rain or snow to the mix, and it’s a recipe for disaster.
+The Arcturus emergency blanket is the real deal and should be part of your emergency kit for all your outdoor adventures!

-To sum up the post: Survival is about having the right gear, at the right time and in the hands of people with proper skills.
-Please share this post and educate your loved ones – because there is a use for the emergency blanket, it’s just not what most people expect.
+Please share this post and educate your loved ones – because there is a use for the emergency blanket, just not the way most people expect.

 Share This Post